The Talcum Powder Lawsuit: Can Baby Powder Cause Ovarian Cancer?

 Multidistrict litigation is similar to class actions, in that both types of lawsuits involve many individual plaintiffs who sustained injuries caused by the same product.
 In class action lawsuits, a small group of plaintiffs (class representatives) represents the larger group, and all rulings and verdicts are legally binding for everyone involved.

-For over 45 years, medical professionals have suspected a link between the use of talcum powder and developing cancer in the reproductive organs.
+For over 45 years, medical professionals have suspected a link between the use of talcum powder and the development of cancer in the reproductive organs.

 Plaintiffs participating in multidistrict litigation (MDL) will retain their own legal counsel, but cases will be consolidated before one judge to expedite the discovery process and eliminate any conflicting rulings on evidence that is common to each claim.